drchrono/api-example-django/README.md

 Use the drchrono API docs and feel free to reach out to the people operations team with any questions and we'll get back to you ASAP.

+### Check-in kiosk

+Before reading this please read the prompt for Doctor Dashboard, as we will be building on top of that.

+Here we add a sign-in kiosk, similar to the ones you see for flight check-ins.
+There should be an account association flow where a doctor can authenticate using their drchrono account and set up the kiosk for their office.
+After the doctor is logged in, a page should be displayed that lets patients check in.
+A patient with an appointment should first confirm their identity (first/last name maybe SSN) then be able to update their demographic information using the patient chart API endpoint.
+Once the they have filled out that information the app can set the appointment status to "Arrived" (Appointment API Docs).

 ### Requirements
 - a free [drchrono.com](https://www.drchrono.com/sign-up/) account